 Most on campus Masters involve 12 months of full time study.
 If you study part-time - either on-campus on online - it will take you longer to complete the programme.
 Online learning degrees require you to dedicate between 10-15 hours of research, writing and participation each week.

 Online learning technical requirements

 Online students must have regular and reliable access to a computer and the internet, and be confident of your technical abilities.

 To study at postgraduate level, you will need to meet our academic and English language entry requirements.

-You may need to have an offer in place from the University before you can be considered for some sources of funding, but it is not necessary to wait for examination results or the outcome of scholarship applications before you apply for your programme of study.
+If you are applying for financial support you will need to be aware of the relevant funding deadlines.
+You may need to have an offer in place from the University before you can be considered for some sources of funding, but you don't need to wait for examination results or the outcome of scholarship applications before you apply for your programme of study.

 When you apply, you will need to upload:

 - a transcript with all of your results achieved to date